Klotzi111/ktig/README.md

 # KTIG (short for: Keybinding Testing In GUI)

-This fabric library mod provides methods for testing whether a Minecraft keybindings is pressed while the game shows a GUI.
+This fabric library mod provides methods for testing whether Minecraft keybindings are pressed while the game shows a GUI.
 It also works when no GUI is shown.

 The reason for making this library was because I have seen many mods having the problem of checking keys bound to keybindings being pressed in GUIs but do not deal with special cases like:
  - Mouse buttons